zephyrproject-rtos/zephyr/boards/arm/mps2_an521/doc/index.rst

    This board configuration makes no claims about its suitability for use with actual MPS2 hardware systems using AN521, or any other hardware system.
-It has been tested on actual hardware, but its primary purpose is for use with QEMU and unit tests.
+It has been tested on actual hardware, but its primary purpose is for use with QEMU and unit tests for the ARM Cortex-M33.

 Hardware
 ********